NRC — Ice Tank - 90 m Research Facility

 grant_eligibility_criteria|eligible_expenses

-- Modeling ice forces on moored and fixed structures
+- Measuring ice forces on moored and fixed structures for safety evaluations.

 grant_single_labels|criteria